nikitag9/Data-Visualization/README.md

 # Data-Visualization
-Using javascript to create visualizations
+Using javascript to create visualizations of different datasets

 To view and interact with these visualizations:
  1. Download a folder on to your laptop